 Can I leave Jet funds during the investment horizon?

 We are of course prepared for that possibility.
 Even though Jet 2 Fund is a closed fund, we honour your wish to leave the fund.
 For this purpose, we have prepared so-called “auctions” for you, which are held at least once a year and by which we can assist you in divesting your shares.
 A necessary condition for selling your shares, of course, is that there be interest from one or more potential buyers.
 Unfortunately, we cannot guarantee divestments.

 What is an auction and how does it work?

 Do you need to exit Jet Funds before the end of their investment horizon?
 During the annual auction, Jet Investment connects you anonymously with investors who are interested in buying your shares.
-You can transfer your shares either to current investors within the Fund or to new investors who satisfy the legal requirements of qualified investors.
+You can transfer your shares either to current investors within the fund or to new investors who satisfy the legal requirements of qualified investors.
 If you and your counterparty reach a deal through us, only then will we reveal your identity and that of your counterparty.
-We handle all administration related to the sale of the shares and transfer your obligations to the new investor for you.
+We will handle all administration related to the sale of the shares and will transfer your obligations to the new investor for you.